 While anal itching can be uncomfortable and embarrassing, it’s important that you receive a proper diagnostic evaluation to protect your health.
-At Colorado Colon & Rectal Specialists in Parker, Colorado, experienced colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers comprehensive care for chronic, intense anal itching.
+At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, experienced colon and rectal surgeon Lisa A. Perryman, MD, FACS, FASCRS, offers comprehensive care for chronic, intense anal itching.
 Dr. Perryman customizes your treatment plan to ease your pain and provide you with long-lasting relief of your symptoms.
 To find out more about the treatments available for anal itching, call Colorado Colon & Rectal Specialists or request an appointment online.

 Anal itching, also known as pruritus ani, is a condition that causes intense itching in the skin around the anus.
 The condition can be the result of chronic irritation in the skin from fecal matter, especially if you have persistent diarrhea, or from harsh soaps or cleansers.